amadevstudio/yau-ts/README.md

   {type: 'text', text: ...}])
 ```

+Even more, in another controller you can elegantly return your user to the above one using goBack button or method.

-You don't need to know the details of the state or the telegram.
-You just need to declare the routes and call the render.
+You don't need to know the details of the state or the Telegram.
+You just need to declare the routes and call the render with goBack stack.

 ### Planned features

 - automate media caching;
-- state caching based on callback data;
+- cache render based on callback data (keep render structure in memory by hash of callback data and ignore state controller);
-- menus, pagination;
+- menus, pagination built-in module;
-- ability to send big files;
+- ability to send big files up to 2gb;
 - and many more.

 ## Alpha version

-- Can render messages and use state, see the demo below
+- Can render messages and use state, see the demo below;
+- Has goBack action and goBack button builders;
+- Has empty state to show errors and gracefully process inputs for previous states;
-- Has i18n built-in functionality
+- Has i18n built-in functionality.

 ## Requirements